salmdoo/SwiftUI-MealCategogies/README.md

 # Meal Categories

 ### Requirement
-The application allows users to browse recipes, their instructions, and ingredients.
+The app enables users to effortlessly explore recipes, complete with instructions and ingredients.

 ### User cases
 * A user browsing the list of recipes.